GospelTrust/kairos-th-513/docs/content/_week-02/session-05.md

      - Undermines the power of justification to transform lives.
      - (Future justification) is work-based (entire life which implies work).

-  - c.
-It is ironic that Wright is accused of presenting his version of forensic or legal condition of justification, instead of transformation of vital reality or character, since that was his complaint against the traditional view on justification.
+   - It is ironic that Wright is accused of presenting his version of forensic or legal condition of justification, instead of transformation of vital reality or character, since that was his complaint against the traditional view on justification.

-  - d.
-Disliking the traditional view on justification, Dallas Willard said (sarcastically):
+   - Disliking the traditional view on justification, Dallas Willard said (sarcastically):

     > No one is in this ‘saved’ condition until declared to be so by God.
 We do not enter it by something that happens to us, or in virtue of a reality that moves into place in our life, even if that reality is God himself.